imbeimainz/MachineLearningClub/README.md

 ## Presenting

-1. Pick the date or topic that best suits you and reserve it on the [presentation schedule wiki](https://github.com/imbeimainz/IMBEIbookclub/wiki), adding your GitHub username to the schedule table.
+1. Pick the date or topic that best suits you and reserve it on the [presentation schedule wiki](https://github.com/imbeimainz/IMBEIbookclub/wiki), adding your name/GitHub username to the schedule table.

 2. Read the required section of the book, and do the associated exercises that you will present.

-3. Edit the presentation file, using the template provided in the folder corresponding to the textbook name.
+3. Edit the presentation file, using [the template provided](https://github.com/imbeimainz/IMBEIbookclub/tree/master/presentation_template), and place it in the folder corresponding to the textbook name (and respective chapter).
   See more information about making [Xaringan presentations](https://slides.yihui.org/xaringan/).

 4. Commit the presentation to GitHub so that it is available to others.